Please review the following frequently asked questions (FAQ) to assist with your inquiry.

 Sugar Land, TX 77478

-Our customer care representatives are trained to assist you with a range of subjects, including account and bill inquiries, service order requests, water and wastewater usage history, or questions about your rates.
-They are trained to answer questions while you’re on the phone, but depending on the exact nature of your inquiry, a representative may sometimes need to first research your issue before contacting you with an answer.
+Customer Care representatives are trained to assist you with a range of subjects, including account and billing inquiries, service order requests, water and wastewater usage history, or questions about your rates.

-We strive to get to your inquiry within a few minutes.
+We strive to email and phone inquiries in a prompt manner.
 A prepared customer is time’s best ally.
 Simply follow the tips below to help speed up the process.

 Tip #1: Be prepared and have the following information ready when calling or e-mailing us: